-- The Scheme shall not invest more than 10 percent of its NAV in investment grade debt instruments issued by a single issuer.
+- The scheme shall not invest more than 10 percent of its NAV in investment grade debt instruments issued by a single issuer.
 This can be extended to 12 percent with the approval of the trustees.
-The limit shall not apply to Government Securities, Treasury Bills and CBLO. - Investment in unrated debt securities of a single issuer will be limited to 10 percent of its net assets and the total investments in such securities shall not exceed 25 percent.
-These limits shall not apply to investments in Government securities, treasury bills and CBLO. - Parking of funds in Short-term deposits with all scheduled commercial banks shall be limited to 15 percent of the net assets of the scheme.
+The limit shall not apply to Government Securities, Treasury Bills and CBLO. - Investment in unrated debt securities of a single issuer will be limited to 10 percent of its NAV and the total investments in such securities shall not exceed 25 percent of the NAV of the scheme.

+Parking of funds in Short-term deposits with all scheduled commercial banks shall be limited to 15 percent of the net assets of the scheme.
 This can be raised to 20 percent with the approval of the trustees.
-The Scheme cannot invest in the short-term deposits of a bank that has invested in - the scheme.
+The Scheme cannot invest in the short-term deposits of a bank that has invested in the scheme.
 No management fee will be charged for such investments by the scheme.